International Winter University

 - Relevant practical experience in the areas of IHL and IHRL is considered an advantage

 ★★ IWU believes in diversity, inclusion and equal opportunities for all.
 Candidates of all backgrounds are encouraged to apply.
-IWU does not discriminate on the basis of: disability, age, gender identity and expression, national origin, race and ethnicity, religious beliefs or sexual orientation or other similar grounds.★★
+IWU does not discriminate based on: disability, age, gender identity and expression, national origin, race and ethnicity, religious beliefs or sexual orientation or other similar grounds.★★

 2nd Step - Acceptance and Payment

-After you got accepted for the programme you have to transfer the full fee of 900,- Euro (which includes 250,- Euro Service Fee and 650,- Euro Programme Fee) to our University Bank account within 14 calendar days.
+After you have been accepted for the programme, you have to transfer the full fee of 900,- Euro (which includes 250,- Euro Service Fee and 650,- Euro Programme Fee) to our University Bank account within 14 calendar days.
 You will receive more detailed payment instructions together with the acceptance email.

 Please note that transfer fees have to be paid by the participant.
 As bank transfers may take some time, a proof of payment (e.g. by sending a faxed or scanned copy of the money transfer form) will be highly appreciated.